MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 _Price incurred = $0.72 per hour * Number of hours * Number of gateway members_

 The following table includes sample calculations of a few scenarios with different uptimes and number of gateway member nodes.
 The first scenario in the table shows the minimum possible price incurred for using a virtual network data gateway.
-This entails keepin the gateway on for 30 minutes and using only one node.
+This scenario entails keeping the gateway on for 30 minutes and using only one node.
 In this scenario, the final price incurred is $0.36.
 The final scenario shows the maximum possible price incurred for using a gateway.
 This scenario entails keeping the gateway always on for 24 hours, and using the maximum high availability cluster setting of five nodes.
 In this scenario the final price incurred is $86.40.

 |Time the virtual network is on |Number of Nodes| Calculation	|Charge on capacity |
 |--------------------|---------------|--------------|-------------------|